gazpachu/joanmira/pages/blog/2016-02-10---build-a-social-website-aggregator-using-meteor/index.md

 ### Part 5.
 Add some CSS

 The form to submit new URLs that we specified in the markup is hidden by default.
-It only opens when the user clicks in the '+' button.
+It only opens when the user clicks on the '+' button.
 To make this form hidden, we just have to add the following CSS:

 ```css
 .hidden_div {